 Bodyshops, suppliers exempt from coronavirus closure order

-The UK government has today (25 March) added detailed clarification to its guidance on businesses which are exceptions to the coronavirus closure order announced by Prime Minister Boris Johnson on Monday and which came into effect on Tuesday.
+The UK government has provided detailed clarification on its guidance for businesses which are exempt from the coronavirus closure order announced by Prime Minister Boris Johnson on 23 March.

 Collision repair bodyshops and garages can remain open, while car dealership showrooms must close.
 Storage and distribution facilities for parts, paint, tools and consumables, including delivery drop-off points, can remain open.
 Click for full details of the bodyshop and distribution facilities exemption.

-Following questions posed during a webinar hosted by the Society of Motor Manufacturers and Traders (SMMT) on Tuesday, the government has advised that manufacturing businesses also can remain open.
+Following questions posed during a webinar hosted by the Society of Motor Manufacturers and Traders (SMMT), the government has advised that automotive and other manufacturing businesses can also remain open.